 Governance – the Commission

-On 1 January 2021, ESV became the Victorian Energy Safety Commission (VESC), the Commission, however, we will continue to be known as Energy Safe Victoria (ESV).
-See ESV’s Governance structure.
+On 1 January 2021, Energy Safe Victoria became the Victorian Energy Safety Commission (VESC), the Commission, however, we will continue to be known as Energy Safe Victoria (Energy Safe).

 The Commission replaces the role of Director of Energy Safety and holds all regulatory powers previously held by the Director.

-The Commission is responsible for providing leadership and strategic guidance for ESV and leading its transformation as a modern, fit for purpose regulator, capable of effective, best practice regulation to achieve the highest standard energy safety outcomes for Victorians.
+The Commission is responsible for providing leadership and strategic guidance for Energy Safe and leading its transformation as a modern, fit for purpose regulator, capable of effective, best practice regulation to achieve the highest standard energy safety outcomes for Victorians.

-The powers of ESV are vested in the Commissioners acting as a group.
-The Chairperson cannot exercise the powers of ESV alone, although they have reserve powers in the event of emergencies.
+The powers of Energy Safe are vested in the Commissioners acting as a group.
+The Chairperson cannot exercise the powers of Energy Safe alone, although they have reserve powers in the event of emergencies.

 The Commission comprises: